-By way of resolution adopted by the Annual General Meeting on 8 July 2021, the Management Board of ecotel ag is now authorised to increase the share capital of ecotel ag, with the approval of the Supervisory Board, one or more times by a total of up to \in 1,775,000.00 (previously: \in 1,755,000.00) in exchange for cash and/or non-cash contributions by 7 July 2026 by issuing new, no-par-value bearer shares (Authorised Capital).
-The Management Board did not make use of this authorisation in the year under review.
+By way of resolution adopted by the Annual General Meeting on 8 July 2021, the Management Board of ecotel ag is now authorised to increase the share capital of ecotel ag, with the approval of the Supervisory Board, one or more times by a total of up to €1,775,000.00 (previously: €1,755,000.00) in exchange for cash and/or non-cash contributions by 7 July 2026 by issuing new, no-par-value bearer shares (Authorised Capital).
+The Management Board did not make use of this authorisation in the financial year.